Climate disruption is real. But together, we have a real chance at creating resilience.

 Ma’ikwe Ludwig, Board Member of the Fellowship for Intentional Community (FIC), is embarking on an FIC-sponsored nationwide speaking tour in 2017 to help bring the important lessons intentional communities have learned about resilience and climate change to a broader audience.

 If you have connections at a university, community group, or ecological organization, or know someone you think might have an interest in this, you can help by making those connections for us.
 Every stop needs an enthusiastic local advocate, and you can be that or help us find that!
 You can also help by posting info about the tour on social media once we have stops scheduled.

-Oct 5 – 7 Communal Studies Conference in Zoar Ohio
+Oct 5 – 7 Communal Studies Conference, Zoar, OH

 As part of the speaking tour, Ma’ikwe Ludwig will be taking her new book, Together Resilient: Building Community in the Age of Climate Disruption, on the road.
 Her presentation will focus on intentional communities, climate disruption and cooperative culture.
 She also offers a range of workshops including Starting an Intentional Community, (Guerilla) Consensus, and Building the Skills of Cooperative Culture.
 The full list of workshops is available here.

 Ma’ikwe’s past tour was in her capacity as the Executive Director of Dancing Rabbit Ecovillage’s educational non-profit, bringing the message of sustainability and cooperation from coast to coast.
 Ma’ikwe’s new work has taken her in the direction of climate disruption in the context of sustainable and cooperative living, and this new tour focuses on that.